bilal-el-chami/bilal-demo-app-10/README.md

  |           `-- index.jsp
   `-- pom.xml
 ```
-  The Project Object Model *(POM)* is an XML file that contains information about the project and configuration details used by Maven to build the project.
+  The Project Object Model `pom.xml` is an XML file that contains information about the project and configuration details used by Maven to build the project.
 [Learn more about pom.xml](https://maven.apache.org/guides/introduction/introduction-to-the-pom.html)

 #### Add The Webapp Runner Plugin
 Edit the `pom.xml` in a text editor and add the following code in your plugins section.